What to Do When Your Toddler Doesn’t Want Daddy

 “What am I—chopped liver?” my husband joked.

+Although he’d always been a hands-on dad, our toddler clearly preferred me over him.
 After having been away at work, he couldn’t convince our son to so much as pay him any attention.
 He’d start playing games, but our toddler would refuse.
 And diaper changes?
 I was the “lucky” one who had to do them all.

-No matter the reason, it’s never easy when your child is rejecting one parent—one feels hurt while the other can’t catch a break.
+If you find yourself in similar circumstances, rest assured you’re not alone.
+It’s never easy when your child is rejecting one parent—one feels hurt while the other can’t catch a break.

 Thankfully, you can be proactive and make changes instead of waiting and hoping until this phase passes.
 And more importantly, you can avoid the habits that make it harder for your toddler to rekindle her relationship with her dad.
+Take a look at these tips to rebuild and reestablish their bond.
+As one parent said:

 “Very helpful.
 My 19 month old is preferring me over his dad.
 I’m concerned because I’m 5 months pregnant and won’t be able to tend to all his needs when our baby gets here.
 Your video reassured me of what we have to do in this stage.
 Thank you.”